modin-project/unidist/README.md

 Backend.put("dask")  # unidist will use Dask
 ```

-If you have installed all the execution backends and haven't specified any of the execution backends, Ray is used by default.
+If you have installed all the execution backends and haven't specified any of the execution backends, MPI is used by default.

 Since some of the execution backends, particularly, MPI, have some specifics regarding running python programs, please
 refer to [Using Unidist](https://unidist.readthedocs.io/en/latest/using_unidist/index.html) section to get more information on